weberbradley29/weberbradley29/README.md

 In the future I aspire to be a Video Game Developer with no specific place in mind currently.
 I enjoy pretty much anything computers, hardware, coding.
 I've even built my own PC.

+New to github and am currently learning how to use it effectively.